 Vessel Sewage Discharges: Statutes, Regulations, and Related Laws and Treaties

-You will need Adobe Reader to view some of the files on this page.
+You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.Section 312 of the Clean Water Act (CWA) sets out the principal framework for regulating sewage discharges from vessels into the U.S. navigable waters and is implemented jointly by the U.S. Environmental Protection Agency (EPA) and the U.S. Coast Guard.
 However, sewage discharges from certain vessels may also be subject to regulation under other federal statutes or international treaties.